codespin-ai/codebox/README.md

 - `name`: Identifier for the workspace
 - `path`: Workspace path on the host machine
 - `containerPath`: (Optional) Path in the container where the workspace is mounted (defaults to `/workspace`)
-- `dockerImage`: Docker image to use for new containers
+- `image`: Docker image to use for new containers
 - `containerName`: Name of an existing running container
 - `network`: (Optional) Docker network to connect the container to
 - `copy`: (Optional) When **true**, files are copied to a temporary directory before mounting, protecting your source files